PHPExpertsInc/DataTypeValidator/README.md

 # Use cases

 PHPExperts\DataTypeValidator\DataTypeValidator
+ ✔ Will report whether a strict or permissive validator is being used
  ✔ Can bulk validate a data array
  ✔ Will return the name of the data validator logic
  ✔ Will return an array of invalid keys with explanations
- ✔ Will silently ignore data not in the rules
+ ✔ Will silently ignore data not in the rules in permissive mode
+ ✔ Will explicitly fail when data is not in the rules in strict mode
  ✔ Will silently ignore nullable rules with no data
  ✔ Data cannot be null by default
  ✔ Any data type that starts with a '?' is nullable